chechodan/olapic/README.md

 ```
 STATUS 404
 {
-  "message": "reason for the failure"
+  "message": "reason for the failure."
 }
 ```